 Valorant has taken the gaming world by storm, with Riot’s hit FPS bringing people around the globe together in a fight to save Future Earth.
-With 15 Agents now live, there’s a handful of characters for players to pick.
+Featuring a whole roster of mysterious Agents, there’s a handful of characters for players to pick.

-Each Act, another one is added, and that means a new voice actor from a new region joins the fray.
+With every new addition, a new voice actor from joins the fray.
 This article will focus on the English-speaking voice actors in Valorant, and you might even know a couple of them based on their previous roles.

 - Announcer: Cynthia Kaye McWilliams

 - Fade: Selin Cuhadaroglu